abuturabofficial/w3-blog/content/post/linux-sysrq-key/index.md

   - <kbd>i</kbd> to kill the processes
   - <kbd>b</kbd> to reboot

-That's how you can get back your locked/frozen system to life again, without using <kbd>Hardware RESET</kbd> button.
+That's how you can get back your locked/frozen system to life again, without using <button>Hardware RESET</button> button.

 ---